ojroques/nvim-buildme/README.md

 require('buildme').setup {
   buildfile = '.buildme.sh',  -- the build file to execute
-  interpreter = 'bash',       -- the interpreter to use (bash, python, ...) wincmd = '',                -- a command to run prior to a build job (split, vsplit, ...)
+  interpreter = 'bash',       -- the interpreter to use (bash, python, ...) force = '--force',          -- the option to pass when the bang is used wincmd = '',                -- a command to run prior to a build job (split, vsplit, ...)
 }
 ```